 So far all the pages for inspired by studio Ghibli movies.
 For more inspirations be sure to check my post Studio Ghibli Bullet Journal Ideas.

 As a blogger (ok maybe a hobby blogger, but still), I’ve been having a content plan in my every monthly setup.
 I usually don’t share those, because they are very simple and functional, nothing pretty.
 But this time I decided to make it more fun!

 So what I’ll be doing is writing down all my post and pages ideas, and then choosing on the day.
-That way I avoid the mess and I still get a clear idea on what I did and when.
+That way, I avoid the mess, and I still get a clear idea of what I did and when.